 Countering West Africa-based piracy

 IMO and the Maritime Organization of West and Central Africa (MOWCA), in July 2008, developed the Memorandum of Understanding on the establishment a sub-regional integrated Coast Guard Function Network in West and Central Africa and provide a framework of cooperation and guidance for the implementation of the Network.
 The MoU which has been signed by 15 coastal States in the region aims to initiate joint efforts in the domain of maritime activities to protect human life, enforce laws and improve the safety and protection of the environment.
-Additional information on MOWCA can be found on their website.
+For additional information on the IMO/MOWCA MoU click here.

 More recently the Code of Conduct concerning the repression of piracy, armed robbery against ships, and illicit maritime activity in west and central Africa was formally adopted by a Heads of State meeting in Cameroon's capital Yaoundé, on 25 June 2013, and was signed by ministerial level representatives of 22 States immediately afterwards.
 The Code builds on the existing Memorandum of Understanding on the integrated coastguard function network in west and central Africa and incorporates a number of elements of the Djibouti Code of Conduct, the regional counter-piracy agreement for East African States, but is much wider in scope as it addresses a range of illicit activities at sea including illegal fishing, drug smuggling and piracy.
 For additional information on the Code of Conduct click here.

 IMO's Maritime Safety Committee (MSC) highlights adequate self-protection as the most appropriate deterrent to acts or attempted acts of piracy and armed robbery.